-Figure 17: Hot water consumption per household per day for EU-25 (source: own illustration based on EUP LOT 241)
+Figure 20: Hot water consumption per household per day for EU-25 (source: own illustration based on EUP LOT 245)

 Due to changes in consumer behaviour and variations in temperature of the incoming (cold) water, seasonal variations in use pattern of electric water heaters can be assumed.
 In-home measurements of water temperature and water consumption in 20 multi-family houses in Switzerland in 1993 have shown that the hot water temperature remained unchanged at about 60 °C all year.
-Concerning the hot water consumption per day, the study revealed significant seasonal effects.
-Additionally, a dependency on the weekdays could be observed (Figure 18).
+This study also suggests that the daily hot water consumption varies on a seasonal basis and that it is dependent on weekdays/ weekend (Figure 20).
+Defra (2008)46 reported on similar seasonal effects observed in UK with highest volumetric hot water consumption in winter and lowest consumption in summer.
+The same study also analysed the annual pattern of incoming cold water temperatures.
+Regarding to this, considerable differences (about 10 K between the coldest and warmest temperature) have been found with highest temperatures occurring in summer.
+European data on seasonal variations of both, volumetric hot water consumption and cold water inlet temperatures, are lacking so far.